 - Stalking that places a person in reasonable fear of bodily injury

-PFA coverage depends on specific circumstances.
-A temporary or final PFA may:
+What’s covered in an order of protection depends on the specific circumstances.
+An emergency, temporary or final PFA may:

 - Order the defendant not to abuse, threaten, harass, or stalk you